zqwei/explore_ephys_data/README.md

 This is repo for the hand-on lecture on 08/21.
 The goal of this lecture is to analyze extracellular electrophysiology data acquired during motor-planning task by using Matlab.
 * See "Dataset Description" for descriptions of the behavioral task and data.
-* See "Access data" for codes to load and access data.
+* See "Data access" for codes to load and access data.
 * See rest of the sections for analysis to perform.